This page explains how to translate Minetest, mods and games and how translations are handled and maintained.

 cmake detects them, and they are built as part of the build process.

 The main translation file must be updated now and then using the this script (configuration, bottom of the file) and this one (C++ and Lua translations).
 Submit a PR after running the generator or poke a core dev to update the translations when it's needed.
+Note that builtin translations are handled separately, see the maintenance notes below.

 Contributing a new translation